Skip to main content

 If you have multiple files to import, we highly recommend you collect all of the recipients into one file.
 As the format needs to be the same for the files, this is the best way to avoid any possible issues.

-Why do some emails and names contain weird characters?
+Why do some emails and names contain unusual characters?

-If some of your respondents are showing up with weird characters it is due to your import file being in the wrong format.
+If some of your respondents are displaying unusual characters it is due to your import file being in an incompatible format.
 CSV files should be UTF-8, you can read how to save your file to the correct format here.

 Households using the same email